sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

   This is for privileged people such as system administrators who want a just-working human-friendly interface.
 Using this, users can use the DAMON’s major features in a human-friendly way.
 It may not be highly tuned for special cases, though.
-It supports virtual address space monitoring only.
+It supports only virtual address spaces monitoring.
 - *debugfs interface.*
   This is for privileged user space programmers who want more optimized use of DAMON.
 Using this, users can use DAMON’s major features by reading from and writing to special debugfs files.
 Therefore, you can write and use your personalized DAMON debugfs wrapper programs that reads/writes the debugfs files instead of you.
 The DAMON user space tool is also a reference implementation of such programs.
-It supports virtual address space monitoring only.
+It supports only virtual address spaces monitoring.
 - *Kernel Space Programming Interface.*
   This is for kernel space programmers.
 Using this, users can utilize every feature of DAMON most flexibly and efficiently by writing kernel space